A guide to using creatine monohydrate to build muscle

 A. No. This is a myth dating back to the early 90s, when not enough was known about the long-term effects of continuous usage.
 We now have over 250 studies showing that creatine is safe and most athletes use it all year round.
 (10, 11)

-Be sure to jump on my FREE email newsletter for more training tips at the bottom of this page, then get your butt back in the gym!
+Finally, be sure to hop on my email newsletter below to receive more FREE training tips from me, then get your butt to the gym!

 Further Reading: